-Uberbowl is an individual-based event that takes place in the fall where students play one against all with their peers from across the country, eventually from around the world.
+Uberbowl is an individual-based event that takes place in the winter where students play one against all with their peers from across the country, eventually from around the world.

 Uberbowl is newly released to the public.
 The dream of the event is that one day hundreds of thousands of students, if not millions, will be competing with each other to be best in the world, not just in Math, but in any given subject and every grade level.